-Rapid lateral flow tests came in a bit later in the pandemic, and can be done at home, with the result available 20 to 30 minutes later.
-They resemble a pregnancy test.
+Rapid lateral flow tests came in a bit later in the pandemic, and can be done at home, with the result quickly available within minutes and they resemble a pregnancy test.

 Generally speaking, the lateral flow test is useful for those without symptoms and the PCR test is for those with symptoms.
 Anecdotally, the PCR test may show positive a few days prior to the lateral flow test.

 The UK government previously had a policy to test those with symptoms and legally request they isolate for a certain number of days.
 Testing was used to confirm infection and to release from isolation early if negative.